NASA Dedicates Facility In Honor Of 'Hidden Figures' Heroine Katherine Johnson

 “We’re here to honor the legacy of one of the most admired and inspirational people ever associated with NASA,” said Langley Director David Bowles in a press release.
 “I can’t imagine a better tribute to Mrs. Johnson’s character and accomplishments than this building that will bear her name.”

-Johnson helped to calculate the coordinates for the very first human spaceflight and was the first woman in the organization to receive authorial credit on a research paper.
+Johnson helped to calculate the coordinates for NASA’s first human spaceflight and was the first woman in the organization to receive authorial credit on a research paper.
 Johnson calculated life-and-death analytical geometry equations to earn the respect of the white men who dominated the industry at the time.

 John Glenn, the first astronaut to orbit the Earth, personally asked that Johnson check the mission landing calculations before his launch into space.
 Glenn didn’t trust the organization’s new computers and asked engineers to “get the girl.”

-Note: CORRECTION: A previous version of this story said Johnson calculated the coordinates for the very first human space flight.
-In fact, her calculations were for NASA’s first human space flight.